 On several occasions you may need to keep the driver in the bag and play well-positioned irons or three-woods, setting up your approach shots to the undulating and never easy to read greens.
-Especially on the back-nine there are some wonderful views across the course from its higher elevations, as well as lily-filled water hazards and a liberal scattering of palms and other tree varieties, all contributing to the Lake's very pleasant, parkland credentials.
+Especially on the back nine, there are some beautiful views across the course from its higher elevations, as well as lily-filled water hazards and a liberal scattering of palms and other tree varieties, all contributing to the Lake's very pleasant, parkland credentials.

 Some of the best holes include the par-4 5th.
-This is probably one of the best and most exciting holes on the course.
+The 5th is probably one of the best and most exciting holes on the course.
 It’s an L-shaped dogleg right, covered by forests on all sides.
-If brave enough, you can tackle the one-on by driving over the forests, which many a golfer has tried…and failed.
-But it’s definitely possible.
-The elevation change here is so great your ears can pop just walking down the fairway.
-The par-4 14th is also another beauty, with the ravaging lake on the left and a thin strip of fairway to drive to.
+If brave enough, you can tackle the one-on by driving over the woods, which many a golfer has tried and failed.
+But it’s possible.
+The elevation change here is so high your ears can pop just walking down the fairway.
+The par-4 14th is also another beauty, with the ravaging lake on the left and a thin strip of fairway to drive.

-Both courses at Bukit Jawi are an enjoyable test of golf and the idyllic setting of the resort guarantees the golfer a truly memorable round.
+Both courses at Bukit Jawi are an enjoyable test of golf, and the idyllic setting of the resort guarantees the golfer a genuinely memorable round.
 Bukit Jawi Golf Resort also has a 48-bay driving range available for golfers to practice their swing and the clubhouse has all facilities and restaurants expected of a Malaysia golf resort.